 - whether or not the adhesion will be strong enough to the substrate

-- whether or not the ink color will match the exact shades of a company’s branding.
+- whether or not the ink color will match the exact shades of the company’s branding.

-Luckily, Boston Industrial Solutions, Inc. will provide adhesion testing on your product samples and exact color matching – for free!
+Luckily, Boston Industrial Solutions, Inc. will provide adhesion testing on your products using your samples and do an exact color matching – for free!
 Our goal is to address all your pain points related to inks.
 This makes your job easy and you can focus on printing your products.
 Your success, is our success.

 Browse pad printing ink consumable: Natron Pad Printing Inks